On Ithaca: 'A goddess... astounding depth of insight and pure talent.'

-Originally from San Francisco, Phoebe Angeni is a critically acclaimed international artist.
+Originally from San Francisco, Phoebe Angeni is an emerging, critically acclaimed international artist.
 Angeni trained intensively at both RADA in London and at the Stella Adler Studio in New York, simultaneously graduating from the University of St Andrews, Scotland, with a 2.1 BA Honours and dissertation Performing the Divine Feminine: Women, Theatre, and Social Change.

 Angeni is most known for her renditions of fiercely feminist characters.
 The energy she brings to the room is professional, wholehearted, rebellious, whimsical, playful, powerful and kind.
 She is passionate about experimental and boundary-pushing material, especially in classical, epic, fantasy, and dramatic genres.

 Angeni frequently creates work that seeks to explore and address contemporary socio-political issues in mythological settings.
 Her latest piece, Ithaca, an autobiographical adaptation of Homer's Odyssey, received five star reviews at the Edinburgh Fringe, praise from Lyn Gardner, and featured two weeks running in Scotland's national newspaper, The Scotsman.
 For more information please Click Here.